substack/hyperquest/readme.markdown

 * There is a default connection pool of 5 requests.
 If you have 5 or more extant http requests, any additional requests will HANG for NO GOOD REASON.

-hreq turns these annoyances off so you can just pretend that core http is just a fancier version of tcp and not the horrible monstrosity that it actually is.
+hyperquest turns these annoyances off so you can just pretend that core http is just a fancier version of tcp and not the horrible monstrosity that it actually is.

 I have it on good authority that these annoyances will be fixed in node 0.10.